lorossi/colorize/DOCS.md

 func ClearLine()
 ```

-ClearLine \-\> clears the current console line using the current style
+ClearLine \-\> Clear the current console line using the current style\.

 ## func Cyan